High Protein Spinach & Artichoke Dip

 Nutrition

-This Spinach and Artichoke Dip is shockingly 33% protein!
-And it’s delicious!!
-Instead of mayonnaise and fat that is normally used to make this dip, we used Extra Firm Silken Tofu.
-You could easily take this to a family gathering or potluck and nobody would even know that it’s healthy!
+This high protein Spinach and Artichoke Dip is so delicious!!
+Instead of mayonnaise and fat that is normally used to make this dip, this uses silken tofu!

 No ratings yet